RobinKumar5986/wwwhisper/README.md

 Technical details
 -----------------

-wwwhisper is a service implemented in Django that should be run along nginx and that enables following operations:
+wwwhisper is a service implemented in Django that runs along nginx and that enables following actions:

 1. Authentication and authorization: login a user, get an email of the currently logged in user, logout the user, check if